Dizziness and Hearing Disorders

 Back to top

-Hearing disorder is an impairment or deafness, a full or partial decrease in the ability to
+Hearing disorder is a full or partial decrease in the ability to

 detect or understand sounds.
 Clinically there are three "pure" types of hearing loss:

 sensorineural, conductive, and central.
 A fourth type, denoted "mixed", is simply